-Before starting with the Mi bootloader unlocking process, tap on the top-right gear icon to check the update for both USB driver and Mi Unlock Tool.
+Before starting with the Mi bootloader unlocking process, tap on the top-right gear icon to check the update for both the USB driver and Mi Unlock Tool.

 As instructed on the app screen, switch off your smartphone.
 Take a moment and hold the power button and lower volume button simultaneously.
 This will open up the fast boot mode in your MIUI device.
-Now, connect the phone with the computer via USB cable.
+Now, connect the phone to the computer via USB cable.